bowenbee/PowerPlatform/Component - WeekOfSelector/README.md

    The **Next Week** and **Prior Week** actions expose *OnSelect* events you can use to trigger additional logic when the user navigates weeks.

 4. **Component Outputs**
-   The component exposes useful date values through the `.DateOutputs` record, including:
+   The component provides values through the `.DateOutputs` record, including:
-   - `WeekOf`
+   - `Title`
    - `ISOWeekNumber`
    - `WeekStart`
    - `WeekEnd`